coolinmc6/design-ux-ui/UMI-UX-Design-From-Concept-to-Wireframe/Notes.md

 	+ Based on data
 		* they are based on formative research
 	+ Embody goals, traits, behaviors and context that could influence if and how the technology is used
-	+ Represent distinc classes of intended users
+	+ Represent distinct classes of intended users
 - Persona Example
 	+ Picture
 	+ Demographics: age, occupation, location, life stage (married? children?)